tallamjr/sa-placer/README.md

 ---

+**TL;DR:** We tested whether simulated annealing's "annealing" is actually necessary for FPGA placement.
+On synthetic benchmarks, greedy descent wins.
+On real circuits, SA wins by up to 28%.
+The answer depends entirely on problem structure.

+---

 Stefan Abi-Karam's [FPGA placement project](https://stefanabikaram.com/writing/fpga-sa-placer/) makes a provocative claim: _"simulated annealing (SA) is a misnomer as you don't really need the 'annealing' part to make it work."_ This post documents our attempt to test that claim by implementing true simulated annealing alongside the original greedy descent, building the machinery needed to answer the question empirically.

 ---